eduP2P/common/test_suite/README.md

     network congestion than a physical network.

 The simulated network setup is described in detail in the next section.
+As mentioned in the [system test requirements](#system-test-specific-requirements), the tests may be run in parallel using Docker.
+The user can specify the amount of “threads” with the `-t` flag, which determines over how many Docker containers the tests will be distributed.
+The reason for using Docker is that it allows the concurrent tests to be executed in isolated networks.
+Naturally, running the tests in parallel allows the tests to run much faster.
+One disadvantage of the parallel tests is that a Docker image must be built before running the tests.
+This takes quite a while the first time the image is built, but by making use of Docker’s caching, building the image again after revisions to the code is significantly faster.

+The parallel system tests are also being used in the CI GitHub workflow when new code is pushed to a branch.
+For pull requests, the sequential version of the tests is still used because we cannot simply clone the branch head inside the Docker image in this case.
+Currently, running the system tests in parallel in CI does not the system test job to run faster.
+The reason for this is that loading and storing the Docker image from the GitHub Actions cache takes too long for the speed-up in actually running the tests to matter.
+This problem could potentially be solved by deploying a self-hosted runner with persistent memory to perform the CI workflow.

 ### Network Simulation Setup